Important Purchasing Rules:

 The UW “Managed Print Services” (MPS) program is a streamlined way for campus customers to acquire printers and copiers.
 Contact the MPS team before you purchase or lease equipment at: https://finance.uw.edu/c2/mps/home The MPS team will provide you with a quote for equipment to best meet your needs.

-(Note: If you have an existing copier lease currently being paid with ProCard or Non-PO Invoice, you may continue to use that process until the lease expires.)
+(Note: If you have an existing copier lease currently being paid with ProCard or Supplier Invoice Request, you may continue to use that process until the lease expires.)

-If a department is using UPS or Fedex regularly, they may request a shipping ProCard ghost account through Ariba.
+If a department is using UPS or Fedex regularly, they may request a shipping ProCard ghost account through the UW Connect Card Services Form.
 Click here to learn more.
 Options include UPS, FedEx, and DHL.

 Amazon Prime Membership: Business Prime annual membership is available for UW departments and the fee is funded centrally by UW Procurement Services.
 Departments do not have to pay for separate Prime memberships.